lcreteig/thesis/README.md

 git clone https://github.com/lcreteig/thesis
 ```

-2. I’d recommend to open the `thesis.Rproj` file using [R
+2. I’d recommend to open the `thesis.Rproj` file using
-    Studio](https://www.rstudio.com).
+    [RStudio](https://www.rstudio.com).
 If you’re not using RStudio,
     you’ll need another means to run the R code, set your working
     directory to the root of the `/thesis` folder, and you’ll also need
     an installation of [`pandoc`](https://pandoc.org/)